corafan1116/Moth-Species-Classification/README.md

 The transfer learning models were initialised using ImageNet-pretrained weights.
 Their original classification layers were replaced with task-specific output layers containing 20 neurons with Softmax activation.

-The pretrained feature extraction layers were kept frozen and the newly added classification layers were trained using the moth dataset.
+For the transfer learning experiments, the pretrained feature extraction layers were kept frozen and the newly added classification layers were trained using the moth dataset.

 ## Training Configuration